Chops

 Richard Ali, CEO, Tigary Coffee

-On the future of the company, Richard said that more negotiations and considerations will be made till a permanent site is established and customers are able to maintain relationships and patronage.
+On the future of the company, Richard said that more negotiations and considerations will be made till a permanent site is established and customers can maintain relationships and patronage.

-Tigray Company’s willingness to develop societally hints at the nature of the business…coffee with a soul.
+Tigray Company’s willingness to develop societally hints at the nature of the business.
+And that business happens to be coffee with a soul.

 Amadin Ogbewe is a writer and journalist based in Abuja.